Raze97/Telegram-Survey-Bot/README.md

 -   [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)
 -   [apscheduler](https://github.com/agronholm/apscheduler)

+## Citation
+If you use our script, please cite it using the following information:

+Barthelmäs, M., Killinger, M., & Keller, J. (in prep.).
+Using a Telegram Chatbot as Cost-Effective Software Infrastructure for Ambulatory Assessment Studies via Smartphones without Restrictions Concerning the Operating System.

 > Developed by Marcel Killinger and Michael Barthelmäs,  supervised by Johannes Keller from [Dept. Social Psychology Ulm University](https://www.uni-ulm.de/en/in/psy-soz/)